EOFY offer

 What are the three main purposes of a trial balance?

-What is the objective of the trial balance?
+What is the difference between a general ledger and a trial balance?

 Disclaimer